 Tasigna vs Gleevec

-Like Tasigna, Gleevec treats Philadelphia chromosome-positive chronic myeloid leukemia in chronic phase, but it’s approved for other uses as well.
+Like Tasigna, Gleevec treats Philadelphia chromosome-positive chronic myeloid leukemia in accelerated and chronic phase, but it’s approved for other uses as well.
 Novartis manufactures both drugs.
 The FDA approved Gleevec in 2001.

-In clinical trials, twice as many adults who took Tasigna achieved MMR at one year compared to those who took Gleevec, according to Novartis’ Tasigna website.
+In clinical trials, twice as many adults who took Tasigna achieved MMR at one year compared to those who took Gleevec, according to the Tasigna label.
 About 93.7 percent of adults survived at least five years with Tasigna.
 This is just slightly higher than the 91.7 percent who survived with Gleevec.